Cristi075/cristi075.github.io/_posts/2021-07-27-HTB Business CTF 2021- NoteQL writeup.markdown

 This is an introspection query; it gives you information about the queries supported by this GraphQL instance.
 Introspection queries usually query the __schema field.
 You can learn more about GraphQL introspection by going [here](https://graphql.org/learn/introspection/) and reading the official documentation.
+Now let's see the results for that query.

 ![GraphQL database info]({{app.baseurl}}/assets/img/HTB_Business_CTF_2021/noteQL_all.png){: .center-image}